spotlightpa/poor-richard/content/news/2025-11-05-SPLVBCHESPOLL1125.md

 Brain said Tuesday that no precincts ran out of provisional ballots.
 Schmidt also said that Delaware and Philadelphia counties provided additional provisional ballot envelopes to the county, since those cannot be printed as quickly as additional ballots.

-Brain said Wednesday afternoon that the county did not yet have a full count of how many provisional ballots voters cast Tuesday.
 In the 2023 and 2021 municipal elections the county received 843 and 626 provisional ballots, respectively, according to state data.

+In last year’s presidential election, the county received 3,454 provisional ballots.

+Processing the ballots will begin Friday morning and continue for 12 hours each day until complete, according to a statement from the county Thursday.

 {{<embed/donate>}}